LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 View up to 100 skills per page.
 The default is set at 25.
 In order to see the next or previous section of skills use the arrows to navigate.

-## Filtering the sections--------
+## Filtering the sections

 ![](https://lh6.googleusercontent.com/9iHlgcy_F6rWGTG8pyhb8tUtxv6xi6KLvaN9QKzjPUfgOVmotZct7Qoa_9LE1fN8r_F-YRFHy20jyUZM4UZserWWbwvJfnyrFDSRLtrCoLhPCjeEcPgdcSiNXni0tmmyuBxFwha1 =624x184)

-1. **Dashboard header filters**: these main filters will impact the entire dashboard and the displayed data.
+**Dashboard header filters**: These main filters will impact the entire dashboard and the displayed data.
-   1. Two types:
+ Two types:
 1. **Skills**
-2. Can choose skill to see the metrics of that specific skill
-3. Can choose multiple skills and will see aggregated data on those skills.
+	Can choose skill to see the metrics of that specific skill Can choose multiple skills and will see aggregated data on those skills.
-4. **Groups**
+2. **Groups**
-   1. Choose group to see metrics for that specific group.
+   	Choose group to see metrics for that specific group.
-   2. Can choose multiple groups and will see aggregated data on those groups.
+   Can choose multiple groups and will see aggregated data on those groups.
-5. It is possible to filter for both skills and groups.
+It is possible to filter for both skills and groups.

-6. **Last 24 Hour/ “Today, from” filters**: these filters allow you to filter by time range according to the following options:
+**Last 24 Hour/ “Today, from” filters**: these filters allow you to filter by time range according to the following options:
    1. **Today from a specific hour**: choose a specific hour to filter from
    2. **Last X hours**: shows data from the last X hours of your choice - like looking backwards.
    3. Use the radio buttons or the sliders to change the time frame

 ![](https://lh5.googleusercontent.com/bhG5CLSxifP05m5_LSJwXPOXZhoghDKDXnJR0X6giR3muwp5wj1QpuOHAHYgI9fFZjl46NqgzGhJP8sN3frNAhQT4jbEo6b_4oP_fwIOXVIS_i1z5MR9o542AzP-UWnZuTL_ZYsA =334x259)

-1. **Agent filters: there is currently only one filter available:**
+**Agent filters: there is currently only one filter available:**
-   1. **Logged in**: while this is the only filter, you can see numbers based on the agent status:
+1) **Logged in**: while this is the only filter, you can see numbers based on the agent status:
-      1. Online
+    Online
-2. Back soon
+	Back soon
-3. Away
+	Away

-4. **Sort**: allows you to sort the information by the following categories:
+2) **Sort**: allows you to sort the information by the following categories:
     1. Status
     2. Name
     3. Status time